Human Food That Can Share With Your Cat

 Xylitol: Xylitol is a prevalent sweetener in various packaged products such as chewing gum and candy.
 However, it can be particularly dangerous for pets, potentially causing symptoms like vomiting, lethargy, and even liver failure when ingested.

-What Should You Do if Your Cat Eats Something Toxic?
+What Should You Do If Your Cat Eats Something Toxic?

 If you are aware or suspect that your cat has consumed a food item from the list of toxic substances, it is imperative to take swift action.
 Contact your veterinarian or contact the ASPCA Animal Poison Control Center at 888-426-4435 without delay.
 Waiting until your cat exhibits signs of illness is unnecessary; seeking help immediately is crucial.
 The earlier you address potential issues or concerns, the better the chances of a positive outcome for your pet.